learn-co-curriculum/phase-4-project-guidelines/README.md

 For example:

 - MVP: As a user, I can:
+  - Sign up for an account
-  - Log into the site
+  - Log into the site & remain logged in
+  - Logout
-  - View a list of all available dog houses in my area and their reviews
+  - View a list of all available dog houses in my area and their respective reviews
   - Create a review for one specific dog house
   - Modify or delete a review that I left
   - Create a new dog house listing